 Our pupils then commence their GCSE Mathematics, and the most advanced mathematicians are also given the opportunity to study material that is well beyond the GCSE syllabus.
 Spreading the delivery of the GCSE syllabus over three years allows for more time to be given for the exploration of each topic; hence deepening our pupils’ understanding of the subject.

-Mathematics is the most popular subject at A level and one of the next most popular A levels is Further Mathematics.
-The results of our pupils at A level, with a significant number achieving A and, particularly, A* grades every year, is a testament to the encouragement from the department for pupils to develop their understanding of the subject and their ability to solve problems in any context.
+Mathematics is the most popular subject at A Level at Mill Hill, and Further Mathematics follows suit as one of the next most popular.
+The results of our pupils at A Level, with a significant number achieving A and A* grades every year, is a testament to the encouragement from the department for pupils to develop their understanding of the subject and their ability to solve problems in any context.

-We encourage pupils to develop Growth Mindsets, where they continually look to stretch and challenge themselves and they should never be happy to give up or try the easy option.
-This has had the beneficial effect of improving our pupils’ independent learning skills.
-This may also be why so many pupils of Mathematics leave the school to study Mathematics or Engineering at leading universities each year.
+We encourage pupils to develop growth mindsets, where they continually look to stretch and challenge themselves and should never be happy to give up or try the easy option.
+This has the beneficial effect of improving our pupils’ independent learning skills.
+This may also be why so many pupils leave the school to study Mathematics or Engineering at leading universities each year.